Understanding the Tasmanian Planning Scheme Coastal Hazard Codes

 - Fact Sheet – State Planning Provisions – Coastal Hazards (PDF, 344.9 KB)

-Prepared by the Department of Justice, Planning Policy Unit to provide an overview of the coastal hazard codes in the SPPs and how they operate in conjunction with the building regulations.
+Prepared by the State Planning Office, Department of Premier and Cabinet to provide an overview of the coastal hazard codes in the SPPs and how they operate in conjunction with the building regulations.

 - Coastal Hazard Report – Sample Template (DOCX, 22.2 KB)